The ATP Qatar Open (Qatar ExxonMobil Open) is a hard court ATP 250 tennis tournament that takes place annually in Doha, Qatar.

 Dates

-The 2023 Qatar Open tennis tournament will take place from the 20th to the 25th of February 2023.
+The 2023 Qatar Open tennis tournament took place from the 20th to the 25th of February 2023.

-The 2023 tournament will be held in the same week as the ATP tournaments in Rio, Marseille, and Rome (GA), and the WTA tournaments in Merida and Dubai.
+The 2023 tournament was held in the same week as the ATP tournaments in Rio, Marseille, and Rome (GA), and the WTA tournaments in Merida and Dubai.

 Players